dietmarkuehl/kuhllib/src/nstd/cursor/README.md

 allow only a single pass.
 When `c` is an object of type `C` satisfying the `SinglePassCursor` it can can be in three different states:

- 1. When `c` is at the sentinel, i.e., the sequence was exhausted, it is _invalid_.
+ 1. When `c` is at the sentinel, i.e., the sequence was exhausted, it is _not dereferenceable_.
  2. Otherwise `c` can be in a _valid_ state.
 How a valid cursor is produced is up to the implementer of the cursor.
 No constraints are imposed on how a valid cursor is created except that a copy of valid cursor shall be valid, too.
  3. If `c` is a copy of a valid cursor `d` and `d` gets incremented, `c` (as well as any other copies)  gets into _indeterminate_ state.

-Algorithms expect that arguments are **not** in indeterminate state, i.e., all cursor arguments shall be either valid or invalid.
+Algorithms expect that arguments are **not** in indeterminate state, i.e., all cursor arguments shall be either valid or _not derferenceable_ (i.e., they shall not be _indeterminate_.
 Note, that these are the same constraints as those imposed by `InputIterators`.

 An object `c` of a `SinglePassCursor` type `C` interoperates with